BTS singles discography

-South Korean boy band BTS have released 42 singles as lead artist—three of which are soundtrack appearances, nine singles as a featured artist, two promotional singles, and over 100 other non-single songs.
+South Korean boy band BTS have released 43 singles as lead artist, including five soundtrack appearances; nine singles as a featured artist; two promotional singles; and over 100 other non-single songs.
 In Japan, according to Oricon and the Recording Industry Association of Japan (RIAJ), several of the band's singles are among the most-streamed songs of all time in the country and have set various other streaming and certification records that no other artist or group act in the history of either organization has.
 In the United States, per Billboard, they have sold over 3.1 million tracks (72.3% of K-pop digital track sales) as of 2021, and hold the record for the most number-one singles in the 2020s decade, with six.
+They are also the most-platinum certified Korean artist in the United States, according to the Recording Industry Association of America (RIAA).

-BTS debuted in South Korea on June 12, 2013, with the single "No More Dream", which peaked at number 124 on the Gaon Digital Chart and sold 50,000 copies.
+BTS debuted in South Korea on June 13, 2013, with the single "No More Dream", which peaked at number 124 on the Gaon Digital Chart and sold 50,000 copies.
 To support their first extended play, O!RUL8,2?, the band released "N.O", which met with minor commercial success domestically.
 They released four singles in 2014, "Boy in Luv", "Just One Day", "Danger" and "War of Hormone", all of which entered the Digital Chart.
-"Boy in Luv performed the best of the five and reached the top 50 of the chart—it sold over 200,000 copies by year's end.
+"Boy in Luv" performed the best of the five and reached the top 50 of the chart—it sold over 200,000 copies by year's end.